shervinsafavi/cmclab/_members/malte-krambeer.md

   github: MalteKrambeer
 ---

-During my lab rotation at the Natural Decision Making group, I study the Neural dynamics underlying decision making in restless bandit tasks, and how their internal states may represent properties of their environment.
+During my lab rotation, I study the Neural dynamics underlying decision making in restless bandit tasks, and how their internal states may represent properties of their environment.
 I'm currently doing the MSc.
 Computational Neuroscience and very excited about neural dynamics, learning and decision-making under uncertainty, and plausible learning (amongst many other topics).
 There's a lot to learn, and I'm looking forward to doing so during my time here.